bitrise-io/devcenter/_articles/reviews/Roles on Bitrise - draft.md

 By the default, the owner of an application is the account that created the application.
 This can be either an individual user or an organization.

+Only owners can destroy apps or transfer the ownership of apps.

 ### Admins

 Admins can be assigned to applications, either in groups or individually.
 Organizations do not have admins: organization groups can be assigned to applications as admins.